p15martin/starling-nape/README.md

 	<renderMode>direct</renderMode>

 The render mode enables Stage3D and GPU acceleration, if it's not set then you get a runtime exception saying, "Context 3D not available".
-Starling shows a message saying, "This application is not correctly embedded (wrong wmode value)".
+Starling overlays this with its own message saying, "This application is not correctly embedded (wrong wmode value)".

 If you are running in the browser, then set **wmode="direct"** in the HTML wrapper.